8 Step SIBO Protocol: Diet Guide + Treatment Guide + Supplements & More

 Yeast overgrowth syndrome or SIFO was previously only a condition that "alternative" practitioners started to treat, but research shows that as many as 25% of patients with unexplained GI symptoms (17) have too much yeast in their intestines.

 So if SIBO is an overgrowth of bad bacteria, SIFO is an overgrowth of yeast and fungus.

-Many of the conditions that predispose patients to developing SIBO also cause SIFO.
+Many of the conditions that predispose patients to develop SIBO also cause SIFO.

-This study showed that intestinal dysmotility (as seen in hypothyroidism and with PPI use) predisposes patients to developing both SIBO and SIFO.
+This study showed that intestinal dysmotility (18) (as seen in hypothyroidism and with PPI use) predisposes patients to develop both SIBO and SIFO.

 The problem with yeast overgrowth is that there isn't a defined "amount" that signifies you have TOO much.

 Which means for now you are somewhat limited in terms of our ability to diagnose the condition.
 This is one of the main reasons why conventional doctors tend to ignore the condition.

 For this reason, I recommend that patients with SIBO also make sure they treat SIFO and yeast overgrowth.

 I will talk about that in the treatment section, but the good news about using herbs and supplements is that most of these supplements not only kill bacteria but they ALSO kill fungus and yeast.

 Unfortunately, many of these yeasts can become resistant to the "typical" treatments because so many patients have already undergone "candida" type cleanses.